n1lby73/c-compiler/README.md

 ```
 ### Note

-path denotes directory where scripts was cloned in
+- Path denotes directory where scripts was cloned in
-if you're unsure of the path, do this
+- If you're unsure of the path, do this

 ```
 rm -rf c-compiler